JTOTAT/WildThing-Arduino-Code/README.md

 Code is never finished, just given up on... not sure who said this but it's so true

-See jtandhz channel on youtube for DIY video on this project (soon)
+See jtandhz channel on youtube for DIY video on this project